comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 6.1.5.
 The application must access the OpenWeatherMap API and fetch new data every 60 seconds.

 6.1.6.
-The application must allow the user to select different locations to view their weather.
+The application must allow selection of different locations as well as different times.

 6.1.7.
 The application must allow switching between different temperature units.